modeseven-lfreleng-actions/repository-content-action/README.md

 # SPDX-FileCopyrightText: 2025 The Linux Foundation
 -->

-# 🛠️ Template Action
+# 🔍 Repository Content

-This is a template for the other actions in this Github organisation.
+Scans the repository for different content types and outputs the results.

-## actions-template
+## repository-content-action

 ## Usage Example